aws/aws-cdk/examples/cdk-examples-java/README.md

 ## Building

-To build this app, run `npm run prepare`.
+To build this app, run `npm run build`.
 This will:

 1. Generate `project/pom.xml` with correct references to jsii and CDK dependencies.